Tuesday, September 9, 2025

 Those are pretty good questions.
 Suffice to say it's all cos depression and move along.

-Speaking of those kids, I knew their parents from choir days, back in 2011, and I bumped into them looking for friends to sit with, cos my friends had to go to the children and prams corner.
+Speaking of those kids in particular, I knew their parents from choir days, back in 2011, and I bumped into them looking for friends to sit with, cos my friends had to go to the children and prams corner.
 So I politely asked if I could join them when all of a sudden - pastor walked past.

 Now it's been a long hiatus and I've never mentioned my relationship with pastor before.
-As the former Senior Pastor I approached him once before I made my decision to get baptised, about getting parents' blessing for the baptism.
+With his authority as a Founding Pastor I approached him once before I made my decision to get baptized, about getting parents' blessing for the baptism.
 He tried his best to remember my name, but I can swear out of five thousand people he can remember names for, he always forgot mine.
 But good news is he remembers me.

 Pastor is the reason I'm in DUMC.
 Still.
 I left when working in the hotel got too tiring for almost any other activity, even church.
 After almost two years, pastor showed up out of absolutely nowhere in the lobby of the hotel I worked in.
 Shocked, I asked them bluntly, "What are you doing here??"
-Maybe that might have sounded rude to some people but I just blurted them out out of sheer shock of seeing my pastor at my hotel.
+Maybe that might have sounded rude to some people but in my defense out of sheer shock and admittedly a little guilt, I just blurted them out seeing the pastor at my workspace.

 Long story short, it was a comeback.
 Again.
-I sincerely hope it's the longest.
+I sincerely hope it will forever be the longest I strayed.
+I never want to go through that again.

 The Aged Parchment